BollinsureLife Insurance

 California Coverage Amounts

-With California's high home values, living costs, and income levels, residents often need more coverage than the national average.
-A $500K policy that might replace 10 years of income in another state may only replace 3-4 years in LA or the Bay Area.
+With California's high home values and living costs, residents often need more coverage than the national average.
+A $500K policy may only replace 3-4 years of income in LA or the Bay Area.

 💼